tbnobody/OpenDTU/README.md

 * OpenDTU needs access to a working NTP server to get the current date & time.
 * If your problem persists, check the  [Issues on Github](https://github.com/tbnobody/OpenDTU/issues).
 Please inspect not only the open issues, also the closed issues contain useful information.
 * Another source of information are the [Discussions](https://github.com/tbnobody/OpenDTU/discussions/)
+* When flashing with VSCode Plattform.IO fails and also with ESPRESSIF tool a demo bin file cannot be flashed to the ESP32 with error message "A fatal error occurred: MD5 of file does not match data in flash!" than un-wire/unconnect ESP32 from the NRF24L01+ board.
+Try to flash again and rewire afterwards.

 ## Related Projects
 - [Ahoy](https://github.com/grindylow/ahoy)